adamsilverstein/web-vitals-block/readme.txt

 1. The plugin in use - inserting a web vitals block.

 == Changelog ==
+= 1.2.0 =
+Add toggle controls to enable/disable each vital.

 = 1.1.0 =
 * Update web-vitals-element to include support for Core Web Vitals 'needs improvement' threshold.
 See https://github.com/stefanjudis/web-vitals-element/pull/2.